The 21532 zip code in Frostburg, Maryland tops our ranking of the most affordable places to live on the East Coast.

 | Energy costs | $0.11 kWh[7] | No. 214 | -$0.06 |

-The 3rd-most affordable housing market on the East Coast is Big Stone Gap's 24219 zip code.
+Rounding out our top 10 is Big Stone Gap's 24219 zip code, with the 3rd-cheapest home values in the region.
 The median home value is $137,427.
 Rent in the market costs $2,057 per month on average, making it the 113th-most affordable rental market on the East Coast.

 The median property tax for households in Big Stone Gap is $862, which is the 5th-cheapest property tax rate in the region.